cleitonsouza01/trade/docs/api/trade.md

-## trade.TaxManager
+## trade.TradingFees
-The base TaxManager.
+A base class for identifying fees for operations.

-A TaxManager object reads an operation and returns the correspondent rates for that operation.
-Since rates (and also the way they are applied) may vary greatly from one context to another, this class just implements a dummy interface for the rate discovery process, always returning a empty dictionary of rates.
+A TradingFees class reads an operation and returns the correspondent fees for that operation.
+Since fees (and also the way they are applied) may vary greatly from one context to another, this class just implements a dummy interface for the fee discovery process, always returning a empty dictionary of fee.

 Every OperationContainer object has a reference to this class.
-If your app need to apply fees to your Operation objects, then you should extend this class and inform the new TaxManager to your
+If your app need to apply fees to your Operation objects, then you should extend this class and inform the new TaxManager to your OperationContainer:
-OperationContainer:

-    operation_container_object.tax_manger = your_tax_manager_object
+    operation_container.trading_fees = YourTradingFeesClass

 The OperationContainer always access his TaxManager when fetch_positions() is called.
-Behind the scenes the container calls this method from the TaxManager class:
+Behind the scenes the container calls this method from the TradingFees class:

-    tax_manager.get_rates_for_operation(operation, operation_type)
+    tax_manager.get_fees(operation, operation_type)

 After identifying the positions for every position present on the container.

 ### Methods:

-#### staticmethod get_rates_for_operation(self, operation, operation_type):
+#### staticmethod get_fees(self, operation, operation_type):
 Return a empty dictionary.